 In addition to the inclusion criteria in the AS cohort, patients in the AS exposure cohorts are also required to meet the following criteria:

-t least one prescription for a TNFi biologic or DMARD (Table 2).
+At least one prescription for a TNFi biologic or DMARD in these exposure cohorts (Table 2).
 New users of these medications will be defined as having no prior use of the index drug using all available data, prior to the drug initiation.
 By defining new use as no prior use of each specific drug using all available data, patients in both the TNFi and DMARD exposure groups can therefore have prior exposure to other therapies in the same exposure group.
 For example, a patient initiating certolizumab cannot have ever had past certolizumab exposure, but could have received another TNFi in the past.
 Note that given the common progression of patients from NSAIDs to DMARDs and/or biologics, DMARD patients will not necessarily be biologic naïve.
 DMARD patients must not have had biologic prescriptions/infusions in the preceding six months.

 All eligible drug initiation date (index date) must be on or after the AS index date so as to identify new users.